Sidra Client apps¶

 Synchronization with Core¶

-Client apps consume the content from the Data Lake, so it is important to know if new content has been ingested in order to extract it and incorporate to the Client app storage.
+Client apps consume the content from the Data Storage Unit (DSU), so it is important to know if new content has been ingested in order to extract it and incorporate to the Client app storage.
 The process of discovering and extracting is called "synchronization" and Sidra provides a component that orchestrates it, the Sync webjob.
 The webjob is configured to be continuous and it is executed every 2 minutes.

-Discovering new content in the Data Lake¶
+Discovering new content in the Data Storage Unit¶

 The Client app keeps a "synchronized" copy of the metadata to discover the ingestion of new assets in the Data Lake.
 That means that the Client app contains a metadata database -similar to the one in Core- to store the following the metadata: